nguyendacson/Movies_Trainer/README.md

 4. Submit a pull request

 ## Authors and Acknowledgment
 * Developed by Nguyễn Đắc Sơn
+* Email: dacson1822003@gmail.com
 * Special thanks to internship mentors and reviewers.